MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### TrackingPrevention
   #### Block tracking of users' web-browsing activity

   #### Supported versions:
   - On Windows and macOS since 78 or later

   #### Description
   Lets you decide whether to block websites from tracking users' web-browsing activity.

-If you enable this policy, you have the following options for setting the level of tracking prevention:
+If you disable this policy or don't configure it, users can set their own level of tracking prevention.

+Policy options mapping:

-* 0 = Off (no tracking prevention)
+* TrackingPreventionOff (0) = Off (no tracking prevention)

-* 1 = Basic (blocks harmful trackers, content and ads will be personalized)
+* TrackingPreventionBasic (1) = Basic (blocks harmful trackers, content and ads will be personalized)

-* 2 = Balanced (blocks harmful trackers and trackers from sites user has not visited; content and ads will be less personalized)
+* TrackingPreventionBalanced (2) = Balanced (blocks harmful trackers and trackers from sites user has not visited; content and ads will be less personalized)

-* 3 = Strict (blocks harmful trackers and majority of trackers from all sites; content and ads will have minimal personalization.
+* TrackingPreventionStrict (3) = Strict (blocks harmful trackers and majority of trackers from all sites; content and ads will have minimal personalization.
 Some parts of sites might not work)

-If you disable this policy or don't configure it, users can set their own level of tracking prevention.
+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes